 Refreshed and cleaner than you can remember ever being, you venture back into the city ready for more history and art.

-When this church was completed in 537, Europe was entering its Dark Ages.
+This church was completed in 537, just about when Europe was entering its Dark Ages.
 For four centuries after that, Christians in Europe looked to Constantinople as the leading city in Christendom and this was its leading church.

-But the Byzantine Empire collapsed in the fifteenth century, and Hagia Sophia was turned into a mosque.
+But the Byzantine Empire collapsed in the 15th century, and Hagia Sophia was turned into a mosque.
 Christian mosaics were plastered over, and new religious symbols replaced the old.

 This church was built to face Jerusalem; mosques faced Mecca.
-When Hagia Sophia became a mosque, the building couldn't be moved, but the focal point of the praying could.
-Notice how the prayer niche is just a bit off center.
-It faces Mecca.
+When Hagia Sophia became a mosque, they couldn’t move the church, but they could move the focal point of the praying.
+Notice how the prayer niche is just a bit off-center.
+That’s because it faces Mecca.

 The Galata Bridge spans the easy-to-defend inlet called the Golden Horn in the very heart of Istanbul.
 A stroll across the bridge offers panoramic views of Istanbul's Old Town, a chance to see how the fishermen are doing...and plenty of options for a drink or a meal with a view.

-Tour boats share the Bosporus with plenty of commercial traffic.
-The narrow and strategic strait is a bottleneck busy with freighters — including lots of Ukrainian and Russian ships, since it's the only route from the Mediterranean to ports on the Black Sea.
+Tour boats share the Bosphorus with plenty of commercial traffic.
+The narrow and strategic strait is a bottleneck busy with freighters — including lots of Ukrainian and Russian ships, since this is the only route from Mediterranean to ports on the Black Sea off to the Mediterranean.

-For more crowds and urban energy you can join the million commuters who ferry over and back daily from the Asian side of Istanbul.
-Ferries shuttle in and out from all directions, as seas of locals make their daily half hour intercontinental commute
+For more crowds and urban energy you can join the million commuters who ferry over and back every day from the Asian side of Istanbul.
+Ferries shuttle in and out from all directions, as seas of locals make their daily half hour intercontinental commute.

-Finally, the Ottoman Turks, who for centuries had been on the rise and chipping away at the Byzantine Empire, broke through the walls in 1453.
+Finally, the Ottoman Turks, who for centuries had been on the rise and chipping away at the Byzantine Empire, broke through the walls.
 They established the city as the capital of their growing empire and transformed Christian Constantinople into a Muslim city.

-Our storybook image of the Ottomans — sultans, harems, eunuchs — is best experienced here, in the Topkapı Palace.
-Built in the late 15th century, this was the power center of the Ottoman Empire for almost four hundred years.
+Our storybook image of the Ottomans — sultans, harems, eunuchs — is best imagined here, in the Topkapı Palace.
+Built in the late 15th century, this was the power center of the Ottoman Empire for almost 400 years.
 Its buildings form a series of courtyards — the outer being used for public functions.
 The farther in you go, the more private the rooms.